FHArchive/Choco.Packages/firacodenf/README.md

-## Fira Code: monospaced font with programming ligatures
+## Fira Code: monospaced font with programming ligatures Nerd Font

+Nerd Fonts is a project that patches developer targeted fonts with a high number of glyphs (icons).
+Specifically to add a high number of extra glyphs from popular 'iconic fonts' such as Font Awesome ➶, Devicons ➶, Octicons ➶, and others.

 ### Problem